jtc1246/mySecrets/README.md

     Step 1: Get the hash of the key, let it be the key in later program Step 2: Generate a random 32-digit hex value
             (You can also generate it with other methods or even give a specific value, but it cannot be same in two encryptions)
-    Step 3: Get the hash of the text, take first 16 digits, add it to the last of the text, let this be the text needed to be encrypted
-    Step 4: Generate the secret with the same length to text by using key and the random 32-digit hex value in following process:
+    Step 3: Get the hash of the text, take first 16 digits, add it to the last of the text Step 4: Generate the secret with the same length to text by using key and the random 32-digit hex value in following process:
             ① divide into n parts (n=length//64 or length//64+1) (depend on whether it is multiple of 64) ② for each part, get the hash of partNumber+ran+key (ran is the random 32-digit hex value) (partNumber starts from 0)